sonos/torch-to-nnef/docs/tutos/3_multi_inputs_outputs.md

 - This transformer model return in Python a special object:  [`BaseModelOutputWithPooling`](https://github.com/huggingface/transformers/blob/v4.53.2/src/transformers/modeling_outputs.py#L71-L99)
 - `torch_to_nnef` export is called with the `output_names` specified with 1 element named `output`

-##### So how come we get 2 outputs ?
+##### So how come do we get 2 outputs ?

-It turns out `torch_to_nnef` try hard to make sense of inputs and outputs provided.
+It turns out `torch_to_nnef` tries hard to make sense of the provided inputs and outputs.

-In this case, the output object have been partially filled because of the inputs provided to the model.
+In this case, the output object has been partially filled because of the inputs provided to the model.
 In the upper snippet, we did not add parameters for the `AlbertModel.forward` method: `output_attentions` or `output_hidden_states`: to `True`.
 So all the graph traced and exported use the control-flow not collecting those outputs.

 !!! warning "Warning"
-    This is one of the key limitation NNEF export, since it is based on internal Graph representation in **PyTorch** it doesn't really know more that PyTorch.
+    This is one of the key limitation of the NNEF export, since it is based on internal Graph representation in **PyTorch** it doesn't really know more than PyTorch.
 All the control-flow existing Python side are unknown.
     This is why selecting correctly your input so that the correct trace and outputs end up being exported is very important.

-    That's also why conditional sub-model execution is not embededable directly to NNEF (think Mixture Of Experts by example).
+    That's also why conditional sub-model execution is not embededable directly to NNEF (think Mixture Of Experts for example).
 But fear not we have solutions for that.

 Ok now that's a bit clearer 😮‍💨, but why output names differ from those in Python modeling ?

-Well we requested the first output object to be named `output` so all it's '`Map`' content that have tensors value have been prefixed like this `output_{internal_object_key}`.
+Well we requested the first output object to be named `output`.
+So all its internal torch tensors are mapped and are automatically prefixed like this: `output_{internal_object_key}` in NNEF.

 ## IO Specification